Buying and Double Bass - New or Used?

 Is the action (low or high) okay?

-Is it fairly easy to press the strings down onto the fingerboard?
+Is it fairly easy to press the strings down along the length of the fingerboard?

-If it does not go down easily, is it caused by the nut height, the bridge height or the scoop of the fingerboard?
+If it does not go down easily, is it caused by the nut height, the bridge height or the scoop of the fingerboard (might be difficult to identify without the help of the luthier)?

 Try the range of notes from low to high, like maybe a 2-octave E or G major scale since that's the commonly used range for the double bass.